 - 1 x Black Ceramic Induction Cup (For Dry Herb)

 - 1 x Ceramic Flower Filter

 - 1 x Dab Tool/Carb Cap

 - 1 x Instruction Manual

 The Switch is one of the few dab or flower vaporizers that use induction heating.
 While the rest of the flower and concentrates vaporizers on the market divide between conduction or convection heating (or a hybrid of both), induction heating breaks the mold and could be the way of the future for vaporizers.

-A good way to explain the way the Switch works is by looking at the oscillating lights around the heating element.
-The reason they turn like that is that induction heating involves the energy created by an electromagnet that is then directed, or absorbed by the ceramic cup.
+A good way to explain how the Switch works is by looking at the oscillating lights around the heating element.
+They turn like that because induction heating involves the energy created by an electromagnet.
+Then it is directed or absorbed by the ceramic cup.

 When the cup absorbs the energy, it becomes heat that then vaporizes the material inside.
 This explanation is a simple one, but induction heating is the reason why the heat-up time on the Switch is significantly less than other popular vaporizers.
 The standard heat-up time for other non-induction vapes is between 20-30 seconds.
 The Switch is ready to vape in only five seconds.